emmajanedrews/base-template/_posts/2018-04-10-feeling-uncertain-after-your-home-purchase-heres-my-advice.md

 **2. Continuing to look at houses.** Unless you feel like your contract has a good chance of falling apart, the appraisal will be unsatisfactory, or the inspection might uncover serious repair issues, stop looking at other homes.

 **3. Real estate agents who offer no guidance.** Some agents don’t guide their buyers through the closing process, causing questions and doubts to pop up.
 The agents aren’t around to provide answers and assure the buyers that what they’re feeling is normal.
-Unanswered questions can put buyers in a panic mode, especially, when it’s their first home.
+Unanswered questions can put buyers in a panic mode, especially when it’s their first home.
 Panic leads to doubt and, ultimately, buyer’s remorse.

 Nothing in life is actually certain.
 We tend to think about the uncertainties even more whenever we make important commitments.
 The bottom line is when you buy a house, you’re going to go through that weird, cold sweat experience that is homebuyer’s remorse, and it’s normal.